taostat/taostats-docs/docs/Bittensor/glossary.md

 Emission describes the distribution of tao in the network.
 There are two places where emission is used:

 * **Subnet Emission**.
 In the root Subnet, emission refers to the percentage of tao to each Subnet.
 For example a 10% emission means that 10% of all tao generated is sent to that subnet.
 * **Neuron Emission** Inside each subnet, all miners and validators are awarded emission (as seen in the metagraph.)
 In the case of neuron emission, the value is in tao/epoch.

 When a subnet closes registration, the Subnet retains its emission percentage, but all tao is recycled - so miners and validators receive no emission.

+# Exchange rate:

+This is defined by the ratio of tao\_in/alpha\_in - the assets in the liquidity pool.
+Also known as

 # Extrinsic: